 Yes, there is a dropbox available for when the SOBO is closed.
 The drop-off is located in the Student Engagement Suite in the Student Union, Suite 174.

-- Fill out a disbursement in the amount of the balance in the account minus the yearly bookkeeping charges
+• Fill out a disbursement in the amount of the balance in the account minus the yearly bookkeeping charges

-- The disbursement needs to be made out to the organization (No disbursement will be processed if made out to an individual)
+• The disbursement needs to be made out to the organization (No disbursement will be processed if made out to an individual)

-- Advisor of the organization must send a memo and sign the disbursement with their authorization to close the account
+• Advisor of the organization must send a memo and sign the disbursement with their authorization to close the account

-- A check will be processed and can be picked up in 5 business days
+• A check will be processed and can be picked up in 5 business days

 Registering your organization with the Center for Student Engagement does not cover you under the University of Tennessee tax-exempt number.
 A student organization is NOT authorized to use UT’s tax-exempt identification number for purchases.
 Your organization is not “Tax-Exempt” unless you have applied for and been granted that status from the Internal Revenue Service (IRS).

-If it becomes necessary for the organization to incorporate, this action is to be undertaken after consultation with the Center for Student Engagement.
+If it becomes necessary for the organization to incorporate, this action is to be undertaken after discussing with the Center for Student Engagement.
 Any organization that incorporates must do so strictly on a nonprofit basis and in a manner that perpetuates its undergraduate status.
 Organizations that seek tax-exempt status are required to apply for such status through the United State Internal Revenue Service.

 Online Application: http://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Apply-for-an-Employer-Identification-Number-(EIN)-Online